Ric Flair: The Four Horsemen (1985–1991)

-In late 1985, the tag team of Arn Anderson and Ole Anderson began aiding Flair (whom they claimed as a "cousin") in attacks against Dusty Rhodes, Magnum T.A. and Sam Houston.
-A few weeks later, the Andersons interrupted Houston's match against Tully Blanchard and the three villains combined to rough up the youngster.
-Shortly thereafter, Flair, Blanchard and the Andersons formalized their alliance, calling themselves The Four Horsemen, with Blanchard's manager J. J. Dillon also coming on board.
-Upon the group's inception, it was clear that The Four Horsemen were unlike any villainous alliance that had ever existed, as the four rule breakers immediately used their strength in numbers to decimate the NWA's top fan favorites (most famously a vicious beatdown to Rhodes with a baseball bat in a parking lot) while controlling the majority of the championship titles.
+In 1985, the tag team of Arn Anderson and Ole Anderson began aiding Flair (whom they claimed as a "cousin") in attacks against Dusty Rhodes, Magnum T.A. and Sam Houston, including in September where Flair and the Andersons broke Rhodes' leg.
+Several weeks later, the Andersons interrupted Houston's match against Tully Blanchard and the three villains roughed up Houston.
+Flair, Blanchard and the Andersons formalized their alliance, calling themselves The Four Horsemen, with Blanchard's manager J. J. Dillon coming on board.
+The Four Horsemen were unlike previous villainous alliances, as the four immediately used their strength in numbers to decimate NWA's fan favorites (including a baseball bat beatdown of Rhodes in a parking lot) while controlling most of the championship titles.
+At Starrcade '85: The Gathering in November, Flair again defended the NWA World Heavyweight Championship against Rhodes.
+Rhodes pinned him to win the title, but the result was changed to a disqualification win for Rhodes, and the title returned to Flair in an example of a "Dusty finish".